kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### Installation of components from remote locations

-The Kyma Installer has a new feature allowing you to install your components from remote locations that are either GitHub repositories or HTTP servers.
+The Kyma Installer has a new feature which allows you to install your components from remote locations that are either GitHub repositories or HTTP servers.
 Previously, in order to install a new component using Installer, you had to build the Installer on your own.
-Currently, the Installation CR contains the **source.url** field that allows you to specify the remote location of your Helm chart.
+Currently, the Installation CR contains the **source.url** field in which you can specify the remote location of your Helm chart.
 The Installer tries to fetch sources from this location three times before the installation or upgrade fails.
 To learn more, see our [docs](https://kyma-project.io/docs/root/kyma/#configuration-install-components-from-user-defined-ur-ls).

 ### Kubernetes 1.16 compatibility

 Kubernetes 1.16 provides new features but also drops support for old API versions.
-During this release, we migrated the Kubernetes API versions used by Kyma to the latest ones to meet the compatibility requirements.
+In this release, we migrated the Kubernetes API versions used by Kyma to the latest ones to meet the compatibility requirements.
 Thanks to this, it is now possible to install Kyma on Kubernetes 1.16.

 ## Logging